-I am a doctoral candidate in International Relations at American University, School of International Service.
+I am a doctoral candidate in International Relations at American University, School of International Service and a United States Institute of Peace 2018-2019 Minerva-USIP Peace and Security Scholar.
 My research centers on violent, non-violent, and self-violent conflict.
 My main research project tries to explain variation in violent and non-violent tactics by focusing on repression, learning, and brokerage.
 This research follows a mixed-method, sub-national design.

 In terms of philosophy of science and research methodologies I am a pluralist and open to multiple approaches.
 My background includes extensive training in quantitative methods, including advanced regression and maximum likelihood estimation through the Inter-university Consortium for Political and Social Research (ICPSR) and a variety of qualitative approaches, including discourse analysis and process tracing through the Institute for Qualitative and Multi-Method Research.
 Before beginning a PhD program I spent five years teaching and researching in Indonesia through Mennonite Central Committee, a peace and development nonprofit.